-Just ten days ago, Massachusetts-based Ivy Bank (digital division of Cambridge Savings Bank) added 30 bps to its High-Yield Savings rate.
-Another 35 bps were added yesterday, boosting the rate to 1.50% APY on balances from $2.5k to $1 million.
+In the past three months, Massachusetts-based Ivy Bank (digital division of Cambridge Savings Bank) has continued to increase its High-Yield Savings APY, with the latest rate increase occurring on Friday.
+With a total of 145 bps added in six rates increases in the last eleven weeks, the High-Yield Savings account currently earns 2.30% APY on balances of $2.5k to $1 million.
 Balances of less than $2.5k continue to earn 0.05% APY.

 A High-Yield Savings can be opened with a minimum $2.5k deposit and total deposits are capped at $1 million.
 The opening deposit can partially be made by credit/debit card and is limited to a maximum $1k deposit.

 The High-Yield Savings was part of the product line when Ivy Bank made its debut in August 2021.
 The initial 0.61% APY was in effect for about seven months before a series of three rate increases began.
 Since the beginning of March 2022, a total of 169 bps points have been added.

 Ivy Bank’s website contains a lot of useful information, including a FAQs section, which is quoted below.
 Note, there have been a few changes in the past year, including important changes on inbound and outbound transfer limits.
 Inbound transfer limits have been increased.
 For outbound limits, general limits are no longer listed.
 According to the FAQ, customers must "log in to Online Banking to view your outbound limits."

 How can I deposit funds to my Ivy Bank Savings account?

 - Manual entry of your external bank routing and account numbers

 You can make deposits to your account via:

 - Domestic wire transfer

 - Mail deposit